-- Accessing and reading the Code. - Enacting the provisions of the Code in good faith. - Developing relationships based on mutual respect and courtesy, trust, collegiality, collaboration, and open communication. - Using constructive methods for resolving any conflict which may arise. - Abiding by all relevant Policies, including the Child Safe Code of Conduct and the Child Protection Policy / Child Safeguarding Policy. - Enacting any Duty of Care applying personally to a Representative. - Contributing to Edmund Rice Education Australia and its Schools enacting a Duty of Care. - Refraining from conduct which may amount to Misconduct, Sexual Misconduct, a Sexual Offence, Serious Misconduct or otherwise warrant summary dismissal. - Demonstrating and modelling ethical and moral behaviours. - Complying with any risk management processes in place, including any risk assessment processes. - Maintaining appropriate professional qualifications and registrations. - Abiding by all responsibilities, commitments and duties set out in contracts applying to a Representative. - Maintaining confidentiality of information and enacting privacy obligations unless disclosure is required by law (including as prescribed by Child Protection Legislation and Child Protection / Safeguarding Policy), or disclosure is required by a professional standard applicable to the Representative, or unless there is risk of Harm or the personal safety of a member of the community. - Serving Edmund Rice Education Australia and its Schools faithfully, diligently and with due care and skill. - Respecting the principles of natural justice and procedural fairness in dealing with any complaints against colleagues. - Avoiding behaviours which are or might objectively be perceived as Workplace Bullying or Sexual Harassment in accordance with Policies.
+- Accessing and reading the Code. - Enacting the provisions of the Code in good faith. - Developing relationships based on mutual respect and courtesy, trust, collegiality, collaboration, and open communication. - Using constructive methods for resolving any conflict which may arise. - Abiding by all relevant Policies, including the EREA Child Safe Code of Conduct and the school's Child Safeguarding Policies and procedures. - Enacting any Duty of Care applying personally to a Representative. - Contributing to Edmund Rice Education Australia and its Schools enacting a Duty of Care. - Refraining from conduct which may amount to Misconduct, Sexual Misconduct, a Sexual Offence, Serious Misconduct or otherwise warrant summary dismissal. - Demonstrating and modelling ethical and moral behaviours. - Complying with any risk management processes in place, including any risk assessment processes. - Maintaining appropriate professional qualifications and registrations. - Abiding by all responsibilities, commitments and duties set out in contracts applying to a Representative. - Maintaining confidentiality of information and enacting privacy obligations unless disclosure is required by law (including as prescribed by Child Protection Legislation and the school's Child Safeguarding Polic), or disclosure is required by a professional standard applicable to the Representative, or unless there is risk of Harm or the personal safety of a member of the community. - Serving Edmund Rice Education Australia and its Schools faithfully, diligently and with due care and skill. - Respecting the principles of natural justice and procedural fairness in dealing with any complaints against colleagues. - Avoiding behaviours which are or might objectively be perceived as Workplace Bullying or Sexual Harassment in accordance with Policies.